pzim-devdata/Tools-for-Linux/Startminimized/README.md

 # Sartminimized.py
-A Python 3 program that allows you start a program minimized.
+A Python 3 program that allows you to start a program minimized.
 For exemple Thunderbird.
 To execute it tap :
-`python3 "/home/[your username folder]/Startminimized/Startminimized.py" thunderbird`
+`python3 "/PATH/TO/THE/PROGRAM/Startminimized.py" thunderbird`
 ## How to install :
 1. Download Startminimized.py in your Home directory.
 For exemple : /home/***your user name***/Startminimized/ (*Replace ***"your user name"*** by your username folder)
 2. Download dependencies :